Top 10 Architecture Books Every Architecture Student Should Have

 1. Towards a New Architecture (also known as Vers une Architecture) by Le Corbusier

 Le Corbusier was born in Switzerland and later became a French citizen.
-He was an architect, designer, painter, urban planner, writer and one of the pioneers of modern architecture.
-Le Corbusier was awarded an honorary degree in 1959 by the University of Cambridge.
+However, he was an architect, designer, painter, urban planner, writer and one of the pioneers of modern architecture.
+Therefore, Le Corbusier was awarded an honorary degree in 1959 by the University of Cambridge.

 2. Complexity and Contradiction in Architecture by Robert Venturi